huntops-blue/huntops-blue.github.io/index.md

 ![](./images/3-8-20-4.png)

-Let's start with the PE downloads.
+Let's start with the PE downloads (`application/x-dosexec`).
 There are 2 ways to collect them:
 1. Carve from PCAP
 1. Leverage the extracted files feature of Zeek.